-Orbital dermoid cysts are congenital lesions representing closed sacs lined by an ectodermal epithelium and corresponding to the most common orbital tumour in children.
+Orbital dermoid cysts are congenital lesions representing closed sacs lined by an ectodermal epithelium and comprising the most common orbital tumour in children.
 They are typically divided according to whether or not they are deep (within the orbit) or superficial (adjacent to the orbital rim).

-They correspond to ~2% of orbital tumours 5.
+They comprise ~2% of orbital tumours 5.
 Superficial location is much more frequent.

 It is important to note that more than 80% occur in the upper outer quadrant or the lacrimal fossa (external angular dermoid) 1.

-Deep dermoids tend to be diagnosed later in life with proptosis 6.
+Deep dermoids tend to be diagnosed later in life with accompanying proptosis 6.

 Dermoid cysts are thought to occur as a developmental anomaly in which embryonic ectoderm is trapped in the closing neural tube between the 5th-6th weeks of gestation 1,3.

-Stratified squamous epithelium lines dermoid cysts, like epidermoid cysts.
-Unlike epidermoid cysts, however, they also have epidermal appendages such as hair follicles, sweat and sebaceous glands.
-The latter is responsible for the secretion of sebum which imparts the characteristic appearance of these lesions on CT and MRI.
+Stratified squamous epithelium lines dermoid cysts, as in epidermoid cysts.
+Unlike epidermoid cysts, however, they also have epidermal appendages such as hair follicles, sweat glands, and sebaceous glands.
+The latter are responsible for the secretion of sebum which imparts the characteristic appearance of these lesions on CT and MRI.

 A common misconception is that dermoid cysts contain adipose tissue.
 This is not the case, as lipocytes are mesodermal in origin, and dermoid cysts (by definition) are purely ectodermal.
 A dermoid cyst with adipose tissue would be a teratoma.